Salvage of Supervision in Weakly Supervised Object Detection: Result on VOC2012

+In order to show that SoS-WSOD can also enjoy benefits from different detector architectures, we conducted experiments using Cascade R-CNN~\cite{cascadercnn2018} with ResNet50 as the backbone on the VOC2007 dataset.
+Experiment results in Table~\ref{architectures-voc07} show that SoS-WSOD can successfully adopt different modern detector architectures such as Cascade R-CNN.
+The experimental results also illustrate that using Cascade R-CNN as the detector, SoS-WSOD can obtain performance gains and more high-quality detection results.

-\subsection{Result on VOC2012.}
+\section{Result on VOC2012}

-The results we reported in Sec.~4 of the main paper were directly returned from the evaluation server of the PASCAL VOC Challenge~\cite{vocijcv2010}.
-The detailed results of SoS-WSOD~(using all stages) can be obtained by visiting this anonymous results link.\footnote{\url{http://host.robots.ox.ac.uk:8080/anonymous/PDK0Q9.html}}
+The results on VOC2012 we reported in Sec.~4 of the main paper were directly returned from the evaluation server of the PASCAL VOC Challenge~\cite{vocijcv2010}.
+The detailed results of SoS-WSOD~(using all stages) can be obtained by visiting these two anonymous result links.\footnote{\url{http://host.robots.ox.ac.uk:8080/anonymous/Q4JFTS.html}}\footnote{\url{http://host.robots.ox.ac.uk:8080/anonymous/PDK0Q9.html}}